GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

 - **AGUDA Language Author:** tcomp000, Vasco T. Vasconcelos
 - **Compiler Author:** 58182, Gabriel Henriques

 This project is a compiler for the AGUDA programming language, built using PLY.
-For now, it includes a lexer, parser.
+For now, it includes a lexer and a parser.
 The compiler also supports running tests for valid and invalid programs.

 ## How to build the compiler
 - **Ensure you have Docker installed and running**